 While these methods have more to do with the timing of your meals, it is advised that you don’t binge when you do eat, and stick to clean foods.

-Besides this, fasting has a host of health benefits like reducing inflammation, a common issue with diabetics, as well as lower cholesterol .
+Besides this, fasting has a host of health benefits like reducing inflammation, a common issue with diabetics, as well as lowers cholesterol levels .

-While Dr Fung’s findings do hold value and have helped people across the globe to reverse diabetes, Intermittent Fasting comes with its own set of risks for diabetics, listed here.
+While Dr Fung’s findings do hold value and have helped people across the globe to reverse diabetes, intermittent fasting comes with its own set of risks for diabetics.
+Here’s intermittent fasting & diabetes may not work well.

 Hypoglycemia: One of the top concerns for diabetics while fasting is dangerously low sugar levels.
-Especially if you are on medication for insulin, then lack of food may lead to dropping sugar levels, confusion, and dizziness.
+Especially if you are on medication to maintain your insulin levels, then lack of food may lead to dropping blood sugar levels, confusion, and dizziness.

 Fatigue: Another issue that patients could face is fatigue due to different meal timings.
 While your body may eventually get used to this diet, the resulting tiredness and lack of energy may take much longer to deal with.
 Additionally, you might injure your body while working out due to tired muscles.

-Fluctuating Sugar: This is an issue faced by even non-diabetics following the IF diets.
-Once the fast ends, you are free to eat what you want, however, it can be a real problem if diabetics binge on sweets and unhealthy food.
-This would spike the blood sugar levels post meals, and during the fast, you might have low sugar.
+Fluctuating Sugar: This is an issue faced by even non-diabetics who follow the IF diets.
+Once the fast ends, you are free to eat what you want.
+However, it can be a real problem if diabetics binge on sweets and unhealthy food.
+This would spike the blood sugar levels post meals, and during the fast you might have low sugar.
 This sudden change may be extremely unhealthy in the long run.

-Ketoacidosis: Another complication that diabetes and IF brings is ketoacidosis.
+Ketoacidosis: Another complication that intermittent fasting brings to diabetics is ketoacidosis.
 The insulin gets glucose to the cells, but when you don’t have insulin (as you have no access to carbs during fasting) the body uses the current glucose in cells producing ketones.
 If these are produced in excess quantity it can cause swelling in the brain and could be fatal.
 While it is rare, it is a point of concern.

 Nutritional Deficiencies: Cutting down on meals, could lead to a deficiency in some people.
 Nutritional supplements help in filling the gap but need to be monitored closely.

 The answer is both yes and no, depending on your body.
-You cannot simply switch over to Intermittent Fasting, you need expert advice.
-Talk to your nutritionist and come up with the exact method that works for you and a safe plan that works with your current medication, body weight, etc. Report to the doctor if you experience hypoglycemia or any other serious side effects.
+You cannot simply switch over to intermittent fasting, you need expert advice.
+Talk to your nutritionist or your healthcare provider and come up with the exact method that works for you, and a safe plan that works with your current medication, body weight, etc. Report to the doctor if you experience hypoglycemia, distress or any other serious side effects.

 Additionally, you need to be prepared for minor side effects too.
 You might experience headaches, stomach issues, and mild fatigue in the beginning.
 Give some time to your body to adjust, and keep in touch with your healthcare practitioner to be safe.